 ‘Shit!’
 He shot up, pulling the hot fabric of his trousers away from his legs.
 ‘What the hell do you think you’re doing?’

-‘Get out of my shop, you piece of filth!’
-The man was screaming at him now, tiny drops of spittle landing on Jonathan’s face.
+‘Get out of my shop, you piece of filth!’ the owner screamed, tiny drops of spittle landing on Jonathan’s face.
 The other customers remained impassive, silently watching.

-‘With pleasure!’
-Jonathan swiped up his rain-soaked coat.
-He watched the owner as he pushed the door open, letting a blast of cold air in.
-He stumbled onto the road, barely hearing the car before he saw it.
-A horn broke his concentration and he jumped back on to the pavement.
+Jonathan swiped up his briefcase, umbrella and rain-soaked coat.
+He kept the owner in his sights as he backed out the door.
+The cold air outside was sharp and sobering.
+He kept backing up until his foot slipped on the edge of the kerb and he stumbled onto the road.
+A horn blasted and he jumped back on to the pavement.

-An old woman walking by slowed and grabbed his arm.
+An old woman lurched forward and grabbed his arm.
 ‘You okay, lad?’

 ‘Did you just see that?
-He… he just went crazy!’
+He just went crazy!’
 Jonathan tugged at a clump of his damp blond hair, then released it.

 ‘Well, I don’t think he expected you to walk in front of him like that.’
-The woman seemed confused as she released his arm.
+The woman frowned as she released his arm.

-Jonathan frowned.
+Jonathan shook his head.
 ‘No, I wasn’t talking about the driver.’

 ‘The man in there!’
 He pointed towards the tea shop.
 There were many pitfalls to being an identical twin, but being confused for Eddie was the worst he could think of right now.

 ‘Frank, the owner?
 He’s a pussycat.’
 She looked at Jonathan warily.
-‘You must be in shock, or something.
+‘You’re probably in shock.
 Best you get back to wherever you’re staying.’

 The woman walked on and Jonathan glanced back inside the tea shop.
 What he saw gave him pause.